calebissharp/provide-page/README.md

 Provides automatic server-side rendering and actions (regardless of whether or not client has JavaScript enabled) to React components.
 Used in conjunction with [`provide-router`](https://github.com/loggur/provide-router).

+> If you're using `react-router` v2 or v3, you'll want [v2 of this library](https://github.com/loggur/provide-page/tree/v2).

 ## Table of contents